pytorch/pytorch/aten/src/ATen/cuda/tunable/README.md

 #### PYTORCH_TUNABLEOP_MAX_WARMUP_ITERATIONS
 Default is 1.

+### Cache Behavior
+The following options may help diminish any variance between tuning and non-tuning scenarios due to cache effects.
+During tuning of a workload the various hardware caches will more likely produce hits than when not tuning.
+The following options attempt to flush these caches to produce a more faithful profile of the tuned operator.

+#### PYTORCH_TUNABLEOP_ICACHE_FLUSH_ITERATIONS
+Default is 0, meaning it is not used.

 ## File Output

 Assuming you specified a filename, you'll end up with a CSV file with contents like so: